arnav-deep/hiring_chatbot/README.md

 # Installation

-Inside a Python virtualvenv, install the requirements using `poetry install`.
+Inside a Python virtualvenv, install the requirements using `poetry install` or `pip install -r requirements.txt`.

 # Running the app